BardicDefense/purple-hack/README.md

-Weapons and armour can be repaired by an appropriate craftsman, costing 10% of the item's original base price to bring it from worn to used, and 20% of its original base price to bring it from shabby to worn (i.e., 30% to go from shabby to used).
+Weapons and armour can be repaired by an appropriate craftsman, costing 10% of the item's original base price to bring it from worn to used, and 20% of its original base price to bring it from shabby to worn (i.e., 30% to go from shabby to used), plus 1d6 days per step of repair.

 ### Alternative System

 Simply track when something breaks, without tracking the intermediate steps.
-At the above intervals, roll 2d6.
-If both two 1s are rolled, the item is ruined or broken, and must be replaced.
-Magic items and "sturdy" items roll 1d100 + 1d6, and break if 1s are showing on all dice.
+At the above intervals, instead of making a regular decay roll, roll 2d6.
+If two 1s are rolled, the item is ruined or broken, and must be replaced.
+Magic items and "sturdy" items roll 1d100 + 1d6, and break if a 1 is showing on both dice (i.e. a 00, 1, and 1).
 Using this alternative system is simpler, but tracking more minutely has the benefit of knowing when things are getting close to breaking, plus a slight mathematical edge (tracking intervals gives you on average 44 checks until breakage, vs 36 simplified, or 624 vs 600 checks on a magic or sturdy item).

 ## Experience & Leveling

+You gain experience in three ways:

-You gain experience primarily through recovering treasure: 1f. recovered = 1XP (so 4XP per 1d. recovered) Also, each new dungeon room or hex **explored and mapped** grants 10 XP per character.
-Each hex or room past the fifth in a given delve or adventure begins to grant cumulative XP (i.e. room #6=20XP, room
+1. You gain experience primarily through recovering treasure: 1f. recovered = 1XP (so 4XP per 1d. recovered).

-# 7=30XP, etc.).
-The referee can optionally multiply this per-room number by the

-dungeon's level or hex's distance from civilization to account for the party's growth & added difficulty.
-Once the party returns to safety to heal and restock, the counter resets.
-A room or hex can only ever be “explored” for XP in this way once.
+2. You gain experience for killing monsters.
+3. You gain experience by performing Feats of Exploration.

+Experience gained from treasure and killing monsters is divided equally among all characters of the party, including retainers (who then apply a 50% penalty before adding it to their totals).
+Experience gained from Feats of Exploration is divided equally among player characters only.

+### Feats of Exploration

+Each feat performed grants 2% of the Total XP needed by the party to advance from the start of their current Level to the start of their next Level.
+For example, the Total XP of a party of four 2nd-Level characters is 8,000 (4,000 for 3rd Level minus 2,000 for 2nd Level, times four); each Feat performed will grant 160 XP to the party.

+Feats include:

+- Complete a quest
+- Enter and rest in a new settlement
+- Enter an unexplored hex for the first time
+- Explore and map five rooms of a dungeon
+- Discover and interact with all features of a single hex (grants double reward)

+### XP Advancement Table

-The table below indicates what a character's XP total needs to reach to advance to each level:
+The table below indicates what a character's XP total needs to reach to advance to each Level:

 | Level | Total XP | Warrior Hit Dice | Mage Hit Dice |
 | :---: | :------: | :--------------: | :-----------: |